A Straightforward Guide to VAT for UK Businesses

 Charging VAT

-- 5% Reduced rate - some energy-saving products, children’s car seats
+- 5% Reduced Rate – e.g. energy-saving materials

 Paying VAT to HMRC

-one month and 7 days after each period ends.
+VAT returns are normally filed quarterly, and payment is due one month and 7 days after the period ends.

 - Direct Debit